WalkingNL/Translation/reinforce.md

 as far as ... is concerned

     that's because as far as my parents is concerned.
-Ross can do no wrong
+Ross can do no wrong fit in(to) sth

+    well, now how dou you fit into this whole thing?

 ###### 02 episode 01
 you are `way` too good to be with a guy like that